scrm/scrm/README.md

 scale sequences with an essentially correct genetic linkage structure.

-## Citation
-_scrm_ is described in the manuscript

-> Paul R. Staab, Sha Zhu, Dirk Metzler and Gerton Lunter.
-> scrm: efficiently simulating long sequences using the approximated coalescent
-> with recombination.
-Submitted to Bioinformatics, 2014.

 ## Installation
 ### Stable Release (recommended)
 You can download the latest stable release packaged for a variety of different